frameworklori/LORI-thought-log/Climate_ Change/visual-dynamic-disaster-evacuation-navigation.md

 Technical feasibility, latency, uncertainty, false alarms, privacy, cybersecurity, human factors, governance, liability, emergency-authority integration, and cross-border interoperability require further research and testing.

-👉 evacuation fails, the system’s last-known-position data may still assist authorized responders in locating missing persons, prioritizing possible survivors, and, when necessary, supporting recovery and identification—without treating device location as proof of a person’s condition or location.
+👉 If evacuation fails, the system’s last-known-position data may still assist authorized responders in locating missing persons, prioritizing possible survivors, and, when necessary, supporting recovery and identification—without treating device location as proof of a person’s condition or location.